 - reimbursement for the purchase of the above made from the date of the relevant disaster

 - funds to repair or replace when this is lower than the premium excess set by the insurance provider may be eligible

 - excess coverage for insurance claims.

 - mitigate the effect of future damage to the sport and recreation infrastructure due to a similar disaster event:

 - repair/restore damage to sport and recreation infrastructure that directly relates to the re-establishment of facilities.

 - Replace damaged items that are not covered by Level 1 assistance to restore operations to support the delivery of sport and recreation activities.

 To be eligible, organisations must:

 - be located in an NDRRA Category A-C declared disaster affected area (depending on level of funding requested)

 - be an incorporated local or regional not-for-profit organisation with a primary objective relating to sport and recreation

-It is recommended that you contact your local Sport and Recreation Services office prior to applying to discuss any enquiries.
+It is recommended that you contact your local Sport and Recreation regional office prior to applying to discuss any enquiries.

 Where possible, applications should be made through the department’s online grants system to reduce processing times.

 - Check if your organisation is eligible.

 - Step 2: Log in or create an Enquire applicant portal account

 - Complete the online application.